Klemek/gitblog-data/2019/08/20/index.md

 Computing data...
 ```

-As the time pass, you wonder if you might kill your function to add a remaining time indicator (or ETA : Estimated Time of Arrival) or keep waiting until, in an undetermined amount of time, it ends.
+As the time pass, you wonder if you might kill your function to add a remaining time indicator (or ETA: Estimated Time of Arrival) or keep waiting until, in an undetermined amount of time, it ends.

 ---

-Coffee meter for the next parts :
+Coffee meter for the next parts:
 <i class="fa-2x fas fa-coffee"></i><i class="fa-2x fas fa-coffee"></i><i class="fa-2x fas fa-coffee"></i>

 ---

-So you get back to your desk, coffee at hand to see the result you seek and...
+So you get back to your desk, coffee in hand to see the result you seek and...

 ```
 Computing data...